-RV 101® Tow Your Travel Trailer Like a Pro Video Training Program
+RV Education 101® Tow Your Travel Trailer Like a Pro Video Training Program

-Our RV 101 online video training programs can be viewed from computers, tablets, and smartphones.
-This program includes written text, full-feature video segments, related articles written by your instructor, helpful tips & tricks, fun play & learn RV University crossword puzzles and quizzes to help you retain the information.
+Our RV 101® online video training programs can be viewed from computers, tablets, and smartphones.
+This program includes written text, full-feature video segments (with some downloadable segments), related articles written by your instructor, helpful tips & tricks, fun play & learn RV University crossword puzzles and quizzes to help you retain the information.

 Now you don't have to pay extravagant fees or tow your trailer across the country in search of a school to learn professional driving & towing skills.
 And, you don’t need to join any annoying clubs that inundate your email inbox with never ending offers.